larssorenson/Matrix/README.md

 Note: Char Matrix is a matrix where each cell is a character, String Matrix is a matrix where each cell is a string (char*).
 	Thus, when making a String Matrix you must provide a char***, where as with a Char Matrix you only need a char**.

+All Matrix operations should qualify as vector implementations, when implemented, as well.
+Simply create a 1 dimensional matrix.

 Compilation
 ===========